 How To Tell If Your Paper Is Too Wet

 In the picture shown here the paper is too wet.
 Ok slight overkill on my part but I wanted to make sure you could see it.
 You can really see the shine of the water.

 If you look at how the paint reacts when it is too wet.
-Yes it blends but it also runs and there’s little control nor that lovely soft cloud effect you get with watercolors.
+Yes, it blends but it also runs and there’s little control nor that lovely soft cloud effect you get with watercolors.
 It spills into the dry areas.
-When you consider that this paper was completely flat on the surface its quite mess.
+When you consider that this paper was completely flat on the surface it’s quite a mess.

-Tip: Control or Avoid the Following: At the bottom of the left hand picture you can see what happens when the color touches the dry edges.
+Tip: Control or Avoid the Following: At the bottom of the left-hand picture you can see what happens when the color touches the dry edges.
 You get a hard edge.
-If you have a lot of spare color the water can build up at the edges.
+If you have a lot of spare colors the water can build up at the edges.

-A way to avoid this is not to have your paper too wet and to keep the color away form the edges.
-The color will work its way up to the edges but not create a hard line like the bottom left of the left hand picture.
+A way to avoid this is not to have your paper too wet and to keep the color away from the edges.
+The color will work its way up to the edges but not create a hard line like the bottom left of the left-hand picture.